Getting covered if you’re under 30

 - If you have children, they might qualify for coverage under the Children’s Health Insurance Program (CHIP) — even if you don't qualify for Medicaid.

-Fill out a Marketplace application to find out if you qualify for Medicaid and CHIP.
-If you’re not eligible, we’ll tell you if you qualify to enroll in a 2017 insurance plan outside Open Enrollment, and for savings based on your income instead.
+Fill out a Marketplace application any time of year to find out if you qualify for Medicaid and CHIP.
+If you’re not eligible, we’ll tell you if you qualify to enroll in a 2017 insurance plan outside Open Enrollment, and for savings based on your income.
 Get started now.